cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 (you can tell because
 the components are separated
+by dashes instead of periods),
+As a subdomain,
-by dashes instead of periods), which is no different than the **www** in **www.google.com** or the **maps** in **maps.google.com**.
+it is no different than
+the **www** in **www.google.com** or the **maps** in **maps.google.com**.
 The original URL is